Important 2018 update

-If you’re an SEO specialist, you’ll want to skip this post.
-This is aimed at small business owners, marketing managers and the plethora of web designers that offer SEO friendly websites – but … er … don’t.
-The meta description tag is another very simple yet useful weapon in the SEO arsenal which is all too often neglected.
+The meta description tag is a very simple yet powerful weapon in the SEO arsenal which is all too often neglected.
 It’s time to dust it down, put it to work and steal a march over your competitors in the race to maximise “click-through rate”, which I’ll explain later.

 Why use meta description tags?

 Just take a look at the fictional search results in the graphic above (click on the picture for a bigger image).
 If you had just typed the phrase “kitchen design” into Google’s search box, which one of these two links would you choose?
-The first example shows what might possibly happen to a site that has no meta description tags present or present but with irrelevant content.
+The first example shows what might possibly happen to a site that has no meta description tags present.
 The second is what might be displayed where the meta description tag has (a) been entered and (b) used by Google (it isn’t always) in these search results.
-The graphic is only a mock-up (you might argue with that spelling?) of an extract of a search results screen but I’ll draw on a real example, to illustrate some other points, by referring to a business that designs, supplies and installs designer kitchens.
+The graphic is only a mock-up of an extract of a search results screen but I’ll draw on a real example, to illustrate some other points, by referring to a business that designs, supplies and installs designer kitchens.

 What are meta description tags?